Educorreia932/FEUP-ESOF/README.md

 ![Physical Architecure Diagram](diagrams/Physical%20Architecture.png)

 ### Prototype

-To help on validating all the architectural, design and technological decisions made, we usually implement a vertical prototype, a thin vertical slice of the system.

-In this subsection please describe in more detail which, and how, user(s) story(ies) were implemented.

 For the following user stories:
 * As an atendee I want to have my questions answered however i do without breaking the flow of the lecture so that all atendees can focus and not lose their line of thought.